 It’s mind boggling how quickly the women seem to adapt, how resilient they are, and how they take challenges in stride.
 Remember, my subjects spent anywhere from 15 to 35 years in prison.
 The outside world changed radically in that time.
-As Aisha, one of my subjects says, “It’s like putting a kindergartner in college”.
+As Aisha, one of my subjects, says, “It’s like putting a kindergartner in college.”

-PP: Release from prison is not easy thing.
+PP: Release from prison is not an easy thing.
 Many of the women were given “numbers-to-life” sentences.
 Some got out on their parole date, others years after their first parole eligibility.
 What has been the situation in NY state for releasing persons who’ve served long sentences?
 Has parole and release become more common recently?

 SB: When I first became an attorney in 1986, there was a presumption of parole.
 If, for example, a person had a sentence of 15 years to life, then she’d likely be released after serving her 15 years, provided that she hadn’t been in serious trouble in the few years prior.
 But when Governor Pataki took office in 1995, that presumption changed.
 And no matter how people spent their time in prison — working in trades, earning college degrees, setting up programs, having excellent disciplinary records, living in honor housing — they were repeatedly denied parole based on the one factor that will never change: the nature of the crime they committed.

 I like to think that the parole system in New York State is starting to change.
-In the last six months, the number of parole grants has steadily increased, in part because Governor Andrew Cuomo has had the opportunity to appoint new parole commissioners and in part because of a culture shift that recognizes that, we, as a society, lock people up for far too long.
+In the last six months, the number of parole grants has steadily increased, in part because Governor Andrew Cuomo has had the opportunity to appoint new parole commissioners and in part because of a cultural shift that recognizes that we, as a society, lock people up for far too long.
 Still, we have a long way to go.